Click the image below for the Number & Percentage of English Learners who Attained English Proficiency

-English to Speakers of Other Languages (ESOL) is a state-funded instructional program for eligible English Learners (ELs) in grades K-12 (Georgia School Law Code 1981, §20-2-156, enacted in 1985).
-The ESOL program is a standards-based curriculum emphasizing academic and social language development.
-ESOL coursework is based upon the WIDA Consortium English Language Development (ELD) standards.
-Classroom teachers integrate these ELD standards with the Georgia Performance Standards to enable ELs to both communicate in English and demonstrate their academic, social, and cultural proficiency.
-Instructional approaches, both in ESOL and general education classes, ensure that the needs of Georgia’s ELs are accommodated.
-To the extent practicable, it is appropriate to use the EL’s home language as a means of facilitating instruction and providing parents with school-related information.
+English to Speakers of Other Languages (ESOL) is the state-funded language instruction educational program for eligible English learners (ELs) in grades K-12 in Georgia public schools (Georgia School Law Code 1981, §20-2-156, enacted in 1985).
+ESOL language instruction is focused on developing EL students’ academic English proficiency in each content area of the Georgia Standards of Excellence (GSE).
+The WIDA Consortium English Language Development (ELD) Standards aligned with the GSE guide the work of ESOL teachers.
+Differentiated instructional practices, both in ESOL and general education classes, ensure that the language development needs of Georgia’s EL students are met.
+In ESOL language programs it is appropriate, when practicable, to use the student’s home language as a means of facilitating instruction and providing limited English-proficient (LEP) parents with school-related information.

-Since 2006 Georgia has been part of the WIDA Consortium, a group now consisting of 31 member states.
-Together with our colleague-states, we work in close collaboration with the Wisconsin Center for Education Research (WCER), the Center for Applied Linguistics and MetriTech to ensure that our English Language Proficiency assessment (ACCESS for ELLs) and our ESOL teaching standards remain reliable and valid across administration years.
-Click on WIDA for an overview and to learn more about our consortium’s K-12 English Language Development (ELD) Standards and the assessments used with ELs (W-APT screener and ACCESS for ELLs).
+Since 2006 Georgia has been part of the WIDA Consortium, a group now consisting of 41 member states.
+Together with our colleague-states, we work in close collaboration with the Wisconsin Center for Education Research (WCER), the Center for Applied Linguistics and Data Recognition Corporation (DRC) to ensure that our English Language Proficiency assessment (WIDA ACCESS) and our ESOL teaching standards remain reliable and valid across administration years.
+Click on the WIDA link below to learn more about our consortium’s K-12 English Language Development (ELD) Standards and the assessments used with ELs (WIDA screeners and the end-of-year WIDA ACCESS).